ali-baneshi/ali-baneshi/README.md

 The project focuses on market modeling, route analysis, deterministic validation, and reproducible off-chain evaluation.
 Research and live execution are kept separate so that a simulated opportunity is not mistaken for a validated trading system.

-### Exchange-Quant · Python

-A market microstructure research project focused on forecasting future aggressor-side trade flow.

-The forecasting work is kept separate from order execution and position management.
-Strong predictive performance can be useful, but it does not by itself prove that a trading strategy is profitable.

 ### DN · Rust

 A local-first command-line tool for inspecting repositories and producing structured code-review findings.

 It is intended to support repeatable analysis for developers, maintainers, reviewers, and CI workflows.

-### phca-v3

-An experimental architecture for perception, prediction, memory, and decision-making under explicit limits on computation, memory, and time.

-The project explores how an agent can make decisions when its resources are limited and its internal state must be managed deliberately.

 ## Technical Focus